Barcelona Pride 2025

 Campaign and Communication System for Barcelona Pride 2025

-The Barcelona City Council commissioned us to develop the campaign and communication system for Pride Barcelona 2025, with the aim of reinforcing the city’s commitment to diversity, freedom, and the rights of LGBTIQA+ people.
-Despite the full scope of the project and the conceptual, visual, and strategic work we developed, the proposal was ultimately not published or implemented by the City Council.
+The Ajuntament de Barcelona (Barcelona City Council) commissioned us to create the campaign and communication system for Orgull Barcelona 2025, with the aim of reinforcing the institutional commitment to diversity, freedom, and the rights of LGBTIQA+ people.
+Despite a deeply developed conceptual, visual and political approach —with reparative and empowering intent— the proposal was ultimately not implemented.

 Video: José Romero